 Probably the biggest disadvantage to camping in a tent is the weather!
 You can be perfectly comfortable on still mild sunny days, but that's often not the case.
 Rain, wind, heat and storms all add to the challenges of tent camping.

-So, here are our top tips for camping comfortably in a tent:
+So, here are our top tent camping tips for staying comfortable:

 - For me and many campers, the sleeping arrangements are a top priority.
 Invest in good quality gear.